Fuzzyma/composer-register-bundle-plugin/Readme.md

 Don't forget to configure your Bundle before using it!

 ## Options
+- `--install` installs packages without asking if not installed and
-- `--no-install` skips the installation of not-installed packages
+- `--install=0` skips the installation of not-installed packages
 - All options from `composer install` (v1.2) are available and have the same effect